ben-tanen/ben-tanen.github.io/_posts/2015-08-16-data-is-beautiful-1.markdown

 {% include figure.html src="/img/posts/dib_pubs.png" width="600px" %}

 This is just one of those things that will make you LQTY (laugh quietly to yourself, the truer form of LOL).
 Of course the United Kingdom can be be well mapped through all of its pubs.
-While not a dense as, Ireland does a good job of dispersing its drinking establishments.
+While not as dense as London, Ireland does a good job of dispersing its drinking establishments.
 Scotland is just lacking though - come on Scotland!
 The actual data work being done here is pretty simple but it's cool nonetheless.

 ### [Swearing Across America](http://www.huffingtonpost.com/entry/which-curse-words-are-popular-in-your-state_55a80662e4b04740a3df54b8)